-At Fraunhofer-Center HTL we calculate the material properties of multiphase materials based on the microstructure.
-On that account Fraunhofer-Center HTL has specially developed in-house software and commercially available finite element programs at its disposal.
-In order to have sufficiently precise simulation results, they are experimentally calibrated and validated.
+For multiphase or porous materials, a specific Microstructure design (see Müller, Th.; Raether, F.: 3D modelling of ceramic composites and simulation of their electrical, thermal and elastic properties) is used.
+For this purpose, Fraunhofer-Center HTL has specially developed in-house software for the generation of realistic microstructures on the one hand, on the other hand commercially available finite element programs for the prediction of macroscopic material properties at its deposal.
+In order to have sufficiently precise microstructure properties simulation results, they are experimentally calibrated and validated.
 All necessary testing methods for the quantitative microstructural analysis and for measuring thermal, mechanical and electrical material properties are available.
-The structures are computer-optimized for the specific tasks of the customer.
+Structures are optimized by the computer for the specific tasks of the customer.
 Pores and melt phases are adequately considered.
+In the case of fiber-reinforced materials (CMC), realistic fiber distributions can be simulated.
 If required, Fraunhofer-Center HTL can develop the appropriate manufacturing processes for setting the optimal microstructure and material properties.
-The process development is carried out efficiently with the help of in-situ measurement methods and computer simulation.
+The process development is carried out efficiently with the help of In-situ measurement methods and computer simulation.